 Visually-impaired patrons can call Ticketmaster on 09 970 9745 any time before 5pm on the day of the show to ask them to alert front of house staff at the venue of your arrival and needs.

 Guide dogs are welcome at all our venues.

 Audio description captures the visual elements of a show that a blind or visually impaired person might otherwise miss and describes them in clear and vivid language.

-Trained audio describers provide a live, pithy and unbiased description of the action and visual elements of the show, which you listen to through an earpiece attached to a pocket-sized radio.
+Trained audio describers provide a live, concise and unbiased description of the action and visual elements of the show, which you listen to through an earpiece attached to a pocket-sized radio.
 We give theatregoers who are taking advantage of our audio-descriptions a set of introductory notes to listen to before the performance.
-The notes include a description of set, props, costumes and characters.
+The notes include a description of the stage set, props, costumes, etc.

-After each audio described performance, theatregoers who have used the audio description can walk through the set, touch set pieces, feel the costumes and handle key props.
-It’s a great way to experience the show!
-It’s important to book ahead as our group sizes are strictly limited.
+Before or after each audio-described performance, audience members who have used the audio description can walk through the set on stage, touch set pieces, feel the costumes and handle key props.

 Hearing aid loops

-There are particular areas of each venue that are covered by the hearing-aid loop.
+There are particular areas in each venue that are covered by the hearing aid loop.
 To use it, you will need to make sure you book tickets in the right section of the relevant theatre.
 Please visit our venue pages for information about where the best seats are for audience members using a hearing aid.
 To book these seats, please contact Ticketmaster and request these seats specifically.